Saving money can seem overwhelming. But if you’re determined to do it, there are some things you can do to smooth the way.

 If you like caring for kids or pets, you can set up a profile on Care.com.
 There are lots of side hustle jobs or businesses you can choose from.

-Find one or more that work for you, and use the money you earn to build up your savings account.
+Find one or more of these tips that work for you, and use the money you earn to build up your savings account.